Hammerhead Karoo 2 Review

 Garmin has the most in-ride navigational features yet, in my opinion, the straightforward navigational experience with Karoo 2 is superior.
 It sweetly ticks all my boxes.
 If you have more complex guidance needs then Karoo often does not address them – for example navigating to the start of a route.

-You’re either buying this Karoo 2 because you want something pretty+competent or you want a market-leading navigational experience.
-Let’s assume it’s the latter and here are some of the many navigational highlights you can expect.
+You’re either buying this Karoo 2 because you want something a great visual experience on a performance bike computer or you want a market-leading navigational experience.
+In this section, let’s assume it’s the latter and here are some of the many navigational highlights you can expect.

 Creating & Curating a Route Library